 Within the last few years, CLOs have been increasingly allocated within institutional investment portfolios by asset/portfolio managers.
 This is due to CLOs offering higher returns than similarly rated corporate bonds and other structured products, in addition to their resilience through multiple market cycles.
-The amount outstanding of CLOs globally at the end of 2022 stood at around \$1.3 trillion.
+The amount outstanding of CLOs globally at the end of 2023 stood at around \$1.2 trillion.
 CLOs are the largest purchasers of broadly-syndicated LLs.
-CLOs purchased nearly 65% of all institutional LLs that were syndicated in 2021 and held 25% of global outstanding LLs in 2020.
+CLOs purchased nearly 70% of all institutional LLs that were syndicated in the US market in 2023.

-The issuance of a LL as well as the structuring, distribution and management of a CLO involve many different market participants, including private equity (PE) sponsors, bank lenders / bank arrangers, CLO managers, CLO investors and Credit Rating Agencies (CRA).
-The roles of these key participants are explained in more detail in Appendix 3.
+The issuance of a LL as well as the structuring, distribution and management of a CLO involve many different market participants, including PE sponsors, bank lenders / bank arrangers, CLO managers, CLO investors and CRAs.